 Wasps hate the smell of apple cider vinegar, spicy pepper, witch hazel, and mint.
 Apart from these substances with a strong odor, they don’t find favor in essential oils, specifically lemongrass, citronella, and peppermint.

 There’s an interesting study about insects that have colonies like wasps.
-It came up with a result that a strong odor is not the only thing that can suffocate them.
+It came up with the result that a strong odor is not the only thing that can suffocate them.
 CO2 can also do the same thing as the concentration of this element is so high in colonies.

 How to Kill a Wasp in Your Home?